Healthy Homes Assessment Waipawa

 The areas covered by the Healthy Homes Standards are:

-Our company is fully independent assessors of rental properties, and are completely certified to assess each of Healthy Homes and Homefit.
+We’re completely independent assessors of rental properties, as well as completely qualified to assess each of Healthy Homes and Homefit.

 Call Now 0800 856 525